hezro/snyk-cr-import/README.md

 # snyk-cr-import

 ## Description:
 Import container images into Snyk from your Container Registry.
-(ACR, ECR, Articatory)
+(ACR, ECR, Artifactory)

 # Usage
 By default the whole repo will be imported if the `file_path` flag is not specified.